AI

 Risk and governance metrics.
 Data privacy incidents.
 Bias detected and corrected.
 Regulatory compliance status.
 AI system failures and recovery time.
 Board members increasingly ask about these, especially as AI governance becomes a fiduciary responsibility.

 Nearly 50% of boards still do not have AI on their agenda, and 66% admit they do not know enough about AI.
+This matters because only 6% of organizations are high performers reporting more than 5% of EBIT attributable to AI - and nearly half of those high performers strongly agree that senior leaders show clear ownership and long-term commitment.
 Your AI executive needs to change this.
 That means regular board education.
 That means translating technical capabilities into strategic opportunities.
 That means being honest about limitations and risks.

 The best AI leaders build dashboards that tell a story.
 Not just numbers, but context.
 “Inference costs increased 30% this quarter” means nothing without “because we launched the customer service automation that reduced support tickets by 40% and improved satisfaction scores significantly.”